 The SPECTRE Omega Seamaster 300

 Well, I guess that’s about as close to an “homage” as you can get without involving lawyers.
-The Debert watch has been floating around for a while now.
-And three years after it’s initial appearance, it actually has okay reviews.
+This watch has been floating around for a while now under different brand names (Debert is one some of you may know).
+And five years after it’s initial appearance, it actually has okay reviews.
 Obviously we don’t need to discuss its looks.
 So I’ll just focus on the specs.
 They’ve used a pretty trustworthy Miyata 21 jewel 821A automatic movement, a 316L stainless steel case with ceramic bezel and sapphire crystal.
 All of that sounds pretty good, especially at the sale price.
 Just note that one of the main complaints in the customer comments on various websites is the quality of the bezel.

 The extra detail ….